Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-sample-servicebus-jms/servicebus-jms-queue/README.md

 products:
 - azure-service-bus
 description: "Azure Spring Boot Sample project for Spring JMS with Service Bus Queue client library"
-urlFragment: "azure-spring-boot-sample-service-bus-jms-queue"
+urlFragment: "spring-cloud-azure-sample-service-bus-jms-queue"
 ---

-# Sample for Spring JMS with Azure Service Bus Queue Spring Boot client library for Java
+# Sample for Spring JMS with Azure Service Bus Queue Spring Cloud client library for Java

 ## Key concepts

-This sample project demonstrates how to use Spring JMS for Azure Service Bus Queue via Spring Boot Starter `azure-spring-boot-starter-servicebus-jms`.
+This sample project demonstrates how to use Spring JMS for Azure Service Bus Queue via Spring Boot Starter `spring-cloud-azure-starter-servicebus-jms`.

 Running this sample will be charged by Azure.
 You can check the usage and bill at this [link](https://azure.microsoft.com/account/).